Albert Egbe

-Albert Egbe is a Nigerian actor and producer best known for his TV roles as Mr. B. in Basi and Company, and Baba TC in The Thrift Collector.
+Albert Egbe is a Nigerian actor and producer best known for his TV roles as the original Mr. B. in Basi and Company, and Baba TC in The Thrift Collector.
 He was an elected executive member of the Pan African Federation of Filmmakers Congress in 2006.
 After Basi & Company, he built a career in entertainment by producing short films and television movies, many of which are adaptations of literary works by Nigerian writers.

 Early life

 Egbe was born in Warri, Delta State to parents of Itsekiri ancestry.
 He attended St Gregory's College, Lagos, and from 1961 to 1965 he studied Latin at the University of Ibadan where he met Ken Saro-Wiwa; both were members of a traveling theatre group at the university and participated in drama productions on campus.
 After graduation, Egbe worked as an administration officer with the Nigerian Federal Government, remaining in that position for a few years before changing his career.
 Egbe took Accounting courses in London, and upon returning home he worked as an accountant with Deloitte and later Michelin Nigeria.
 He dabbled in managing a small business, but quit to pursue acting.